FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - The vet will also want to know if your dog is at a healthy weight.
 If it’s not, they may suggest making changes to your dog’s diet either for weight gain or to lose weight.

 - When was the last time your dog had a blood test done?

 - senior dogs may need more frequent exams to screen for age-related conditions.

 - Any further information you’d like to share?
 (Even if you think it’s not related, it could turn out to be very helpful information!)

-You should observe the following on a daily basis for your dog, so you become familiar with what’s “normal” for him:
+You should observe the following on a daily basis for your senior pets, so you become familiar with what’s “normal” for them:

 - Amount of water drunk